NTSA Accreditation provides third-party vetting that ensures programs uphold our expert-developed and survivor-advised Essential Standards.

 NTSA’s Review Panel will not only hold members accountable to the Essential Standards, they will also provide support to members through suggestions and practical next steps for those not quite able to meet the standards.
 The individuals on this panel have shown dedication to training and equipping agencies with kindness, professionalism, and passion for the work members are doing on the ground.

+Do you want to help anti-trafficking residential programs grow & improve through support & accountability to NTSA’s Essential Standards of Care?
 The NTSA Review Panel is made up of six trusted professionals who act as the final decision-maker in the review process for NTSA Accreditation.
 The review panel currently has one vacant seat that can be filled by YOU!

 - Ethics/ compliance